Thomas Grace (bishop of Saint Paul): Life

 Pope Pius IX appointed Grace to succeed Joseph Crétin as the Bishop of the Diocese of Saint Paul in Minnesota on January 21, 1859, for which he was consecrated on July 24, 1859.
 He was installed as bishop on July 29, 1859 after a year and a half long period of sede vacante in that see.
 A capable administrator, he served to organize the diocese, which encompassed all of Minnesota and most of the Dakotas.
 He focused on education and service both to the Native Americans of the region as well as to the newly-arriving immigrants.

 In 1876 he welcomed Mother Mary Alfred Moes who founded the Sisters of the Congregation of Our Lady of Lourdes of the Third Order Regular of Saint Francis who established Saint Marys Hospital in Rochester which later became Mayo Clinic Hospital.

 Grace resigned on July 31, 1884, succeeded by John Ireland.
 Shortly after that, he was named the titular bishop of Mennith.
 On September 24, 1889, in recognition of his service as bishop, he was appointed to the titular see of Siuna, with the personal title of archbishop.

-Upon his death in Merriam Park on February 22, 1897, Grace was buried in Calvary Cemetery in Saint Paul.
+Upon his death in Merriam Park on February 22, 1897, Grace's funeral was held at the cathedral and he was buried in Calvary Cemetery in Saint Paul.